Sandžak

-Between 1878 and 1909 the region was placed under Austro-Hungarian occupation, following which it was ceded back to the Ottoman Empire.
-In 1912 the region was divided between the kingdoms of Montenegro and Serbia.
-The most populous city in the region is Novi Pazar in Serbia.
+Various empires and kingdoms have ruled over the region.
+In the 12th century, Sandžak was part of the region of Raška under the medieval Serbian Kingdom.
+During the Ottoman territorial expansion into the western Balkans in a series of wars, the region became an important administrative district, with Novi Pazar as its administrative center.
+Sandžak was under Austro-Hungarian occupation between 1878 and 1909 as a garrison, until an agreement between Austria-Hungary and the Ottoman Empire resulted in the withdrawal of Austro-Hungarian troops from Sandžak in exchange for full control over Bosnia.
+In 1912, it was divided between the Kingdom of Montenegro and the Kingdom of Serbia.

+Novi Pazar serves as Sandžak's economic and cultural center and is the region's most populous city.
+Sandžak has a diverse and complex ethnic and religious composition, with significant Eastern Orthodox, Roman Catholic, and Sunni Muslim populations.
+Bosniaks comprise ethnic majority in this region.

 Etymology

-Sandžak is the transcription of Turkish sancak (sanjak, "province"); the Sanjak of Novi Pazar, known in Serbo-Croatian as Novopazarski sandžak.
-In Serbian, the region is known by its pre-Ottoman name, Raška.
+The Serbo-Croatian term Sandžak (Serbian Cyrillic: Санџак) is the transcription of Ottoman Turkish sancak (sanjak, "province"); the Sanjak of Novi Pazar, known in Serbo-Croatian as Novopazarski sandžak.
+Historically, it is known as Raška by the Serbs.
+The region is known as Sanxhak in Albanian.

 Geography

 Sandžak stretches from the southeastern border of Bosnia and Herzegovina to the borders with Kosovo and Albania at an area of around 8,500 square kilometers.
-Six municipalities of Sandžak are in Serbia (Novi Pazar, Sjenica, Tutin, Prijepolje, Nova Varoš, and Priboj), and seven in Montenegro (Pljevlja, Bijelo Polje, Berane, Petnjica, Rožaje, Gusinje and Plav).
+Six municipalities of Sandžak are in Serbia (Novi Pazar, Sjenica, Tutin, Prijepolje, Nova Varoš, and Priboj), and seven in Montenegro (Pljevlja, Bijelo Polje, Berane, Petnjica, Rožaje, Gusinje, and Plav).
 Sometimes the Montenegrin municipality of Andrijevica is also regarded as part of Sandžak.

 The most populated municipality in the region is Novi Pazar (100,410), while other large municipalities are: Pljevlja (31,060), and Priboj (27,133).
 In Serbia, the municipalities of Novi Pazar and Tutin are part of the Raška District, while the municipalities of Sjenica, Prijepolje, Nova Varoš, and Priboj, are part of the Zlatibor District.